 We believe all students should study abroad at some point.
 It’s simply one of the best things you can do for your personal, professional and academic future.
 In our opinion, what matters is not so much your grade, but your motivation.

 We do not recommend you start the program later.
 Please ask your home university if you could write the exams somewhat earlier.
 The orientation is compulsory, and absence is allowed only for compelling reasons.
 The required attendance for the semester abroad is 80 %.

 You can find course catalogues and course descriptions for each study program on our website under study programs.

-In our destination countries working with a student visa is usually either wholly prohibited or restricted.
-Please contact the nearest embassy to get more detailed information on the visa policy of your destination country.
+In our destination countries, working with a student visa is usually either wholly prohibited or restricted.
+However, it depends on your destination and nationality.
+Please contact the nearest embassy in order to get more detailed information on the visa policy of your destination country.